AlbanGauthier/AlbanGauthier/README.md

 👋 Hi, I’m @AlbanGauthier
 I am a PhD Student in Computer Graphics at Télécom Paris
-You can find more information about me at this adress:
+You can find more information about me on my personal website:
 https://perso.telecom-paristech.fr/gauthier/

 <!---